Fabric allows you to configure web access and console access according to required authentication methods.

 k2view, Apr 18, 2021, PrivateKeyEntry, Certificate fingerprint (SHA1): 2C:9B:F3:8E:60:E6:BC:9F:82:84:A6:55:BE:62:2B:87:7D:42:BB:46

-For more information about keystore handling please see here and here.
+For more information about keystore handling, please read here and here.

-For more information and guides as to where and how this information should be set at IDPs - refer to Azure AD SAML Setup Guide and Okta SAML Setup Guide.
+For more information and guidelines as to where and how this information should be set in IDPs - refer to Azure AD SAML Setup Guide and Okta SAML Setup Guide.

-Following are the configuration actions that should be applied in the Fabric config.ini configuration file, using the information that was set and acquired at the preparation step.
+The following are configuration actions that should be applied in the Fabric config.ini configuration file, using the information that was set and acquired in the preparation step.

 https://<HOSTNAME>:<PORT>/api/authenticate

 .
-The host name should be the Fabric load-balancer hostname (DNS name can be used too) .
-This property is also populated at the IDP side.In addition, WEB_AUTHENTICATION_PROTOCOL
+The host name should be the Fabric load-balancer hostname (DNS name can be used as well).
+This property is also populated on the IDP side.Moreover, the WEB_AUTHENTICATION_PROTOCOL

-When Fabric is running on Windows OS, usually when working locally during the project implementation or testing, the following additional steps need to be done, in regards to the certification files.
+When Fabric is running on Windows OS, usually when working locally during the project implementation or testing, the following additional steps need to be taken, in relation to the certification files.

 When working with LDAPS (this is a secured LDAP), you must get a certificate file from the LDAP owner and import it to the Fabric truststore as shown: